Jeannette Baum6-Minute Read

 Fruit flies might not be your only concern when it comes to the sink.
 The drain fly is another common pest that takes a totally different approach to eradicate.

-As if one species of fruit fly wasn’t enough to drive you nuts, there are a couple of other similar types of pests that can wreak havoc on your household.
+As if one species of fruit fly wasn’t enough to drive you senseless, there are a couple of other similar types of pests that can wreak havoc on your household.
 Here’s how you can differentiate them.

 Appearance: Fruit flies range in color from tan to black and have rounded bodies similar to a smaller version of the common housefly.